 In spite of modern medicine and the most up-to-date Pre-Participation Sports Examination with specialists guidelines, Athlete Sudden Death occurs.
-However, most Sudden Death is related to trauma unrelated to sports activities.
+Some of the 2017 and others sudden deaths reported follow:

 Causes of all cases of sudden death in NCAA student-athletes from January 2004 through December 2008, 52 (72%) were due to trauma unrelated to sports activity and in football Athletes 20 (28%) were due to medical causes during participation of football.
 Athlete is more likely to be killed in a car wreck going to practice than the sport.